Get E-Book

 socket.on('message', (msg, rinfo) => {

 That filter can make measurements cleaner.
 Suppose a local process sends periodic datagrams to one collector and only expects replies from that collector.
 A connected UDP socket keeps unrelated packets on the same local port away from JavaScript.
-The kernel still has to receive and classify the packet, but the message handler only sees the associated peer.
+The kernel still receives and classifies packets, but your message handler only sees the associated peer.

 socket.connect(41234, '127.0.0.1', () => {